Road Rules: Northern Trail: Cast

-This is the first season to have six cast members on Road Rules.

 Episodes

 After filming

-Road Rules: Northern Trail is the subject of recurring jokes on various podcasts by Jim Sterling, owing to their co-host Jon Holmes having been a contestant in the series.
+Road Rules: Northern Trail is the subject of recurring jokes on various podcasts by James Stephanie Sterling, owing to their co-host Jon Holmes having been a contestant in the series.

 Roni Martin since got married and currently goes by Roni Chance.
 She worked as a photo editor for Hearst Communications since 2006.

 Dan Setzler lives in Nashville and is focused on his music career.